vishnuravi3186/tf_example_svc/README.md

-# tf_straycat_svc
+# tf_example_svc
-Deploy a service into the Straycat environment.
+Deploy a service into the Example environment.

 This module will create and manage the following:
 * autoscaling group